Dali Everyday Grocery: Etymology

-According to a Dali board director, the company's name was inspired by the German discount retailer Aldi, with the spelling altered to resemble the Filipino word dali, which means "fast".
+According to a Dali board director, the company's name was inspired by the German discount retailer Aldi, with the spelling altered or anagram to resemble the Filipino word dali, which means "fast".
 The modification was intended to give the brand a more local identity while also reflecting its emphasis on quick checkout service.
 The name has no direct relation to Aldi beyond this inspiration.

 History

 Dali opened its first store in February 2020 in Santa Rosa, Laguna, and by the end of 2022, it had at least 250 stores in the Philippines.
 In March 2023, the Asian Development Bank (ADB) invested million to support the retail chain's expansion.
 Earlier that year, Malaysian-based private equity firm Creador invested million in Dali's expansion.
 This followed Philippine-based private equity firm Navegar's undisclosed investment into Dali, which began in August 2022.
 In 2024, Singapore-based equity firm Venturi Partners invested million in Dali, while DEG, the investment arm of the German state-owned development bank KfW, invested another million.

 In April 2024, the number of stores increased to 630 (all in Luzon), with plans have a total of 950 stores by the end of the year.

 In July 2024, Hard Discount Philippines Inc. (HDPI) reported cumulative losses of billion over three years since opening its first store in the Philippines, according to a financial statement filed with the Securities and Exchange Commission (SEC).
 HDPI recorded a billion loss, a 110% increase from the million loss in 2022.
 By the end of 2023, Dali's capital deficit was billion.
 By end-2024, the company's net loss widened further to billion (from billion in 2023) even as revenues grew 52% to almost billion.
 Its independent auditor, SGV & Co., warned that as of December 31, 2024, current liabilities exceeded assets by million and operating cash flows were negative, raising uncertainty about HDPI's ability to continue as a going concern.
 Cumulative losses increased the company's deficit to billion in 2024 (from billion in 2023), while shareholders infused billion in 2024 and billion in 2023 as deposits for future stock subscriptions.

+In 2026 Aldi Süd Group acquired an undisclosed minority stake in Dali, which will remain independently managed.
+The investment will support Dali’s national expansion.